-Methods: A descriptive cross-sectional survey was used among 146 nurses recruiting by proportional to size sampling.
-A researcher-made and validated questionnaire was used as a data collection tool to measure the level of knowledge of non-pharmacological pain management, the use of related its strategies, and barriers to utilizing these approaches from November to December 2024.
-Data were analysed using descriptive statistics while hypothesis tested using multiple logistic regression at 5% level of significant.
+Methods: A descriptive cross-sectional survey was used among 146 nurses, recruited by proportional-to-size sampling.
+A researcher-developed and validated questionnaire was used as a data collection tool to measure knowledge of NPPM, the use of related strategies, and barriers to their use from November to December 2024.
+Data were analyzed using descriptive statistics, while hypotheses were tested using multiple logistic regression at the 5% level of significance.
 Data analysis was done using SPSS version 28.

-Conclusion: The study reveals significant gaps in nurses' knowledge and consistent application of NPPM strategies, highlighting the need for targeted education, mentorship, standardized protocols, and addressing systemic barriers like staffing and physician collaboration to improve patient outcomes.
+Conclusion: The study reveals significant gaps in nurses’ knowledge and in the consistent application of NPPM strategies, highlighting the need for targeted education, mentorship, standardized protocols, and the addressing of systemic barriers such as staffing and physician collaboration to improve patient outcomes.

 نوع مطالعه: